History of Chinese Americans: First wave: the beginning of Chinese immigration

 In the 19th century, Sino–U.S. maritime trade began the history of Chinese Americans.
 At first only a handful of Chinese came, mainly as merchants, former sailors, to America.
 The first Chinese people of this wave arrived in the United States around 1815.
 Subsequent immigrants that came from the 1820s up to the late 1840s were mainly men.
 In 1834, Afong Moy became the first female Chinese immigrant to the United States; she was brought to New York City from her home of Guangzhou by Nathaniel and Frederick Carne, who exhibited her as "the Chinese Lady".
 By 1848, there were 325 Chinese Americans.
 323 more immigrants came in 1849, 450 in 1850 and 20,000 in 1852 (2,000 in 1 day).
-By 1852, there were 25,000; over 300,000 by 1880: a tenth of the Californian population—mostly from six districts of Canton (Guangdong) province (Bill Bryson, p.
-143)—who wanted to make their fortune in the 1849-era California Gold Rush.
-The Chinese did not, however, only come for the gold rush in California, but also helped build the First Transcontinental Railroad, worked Southern plantations after the Civil War, and participated in establishing California agriculture and fisheries.
-Many were also fleeing the Taiping Rebellion that affected their region.
+By 1852, there were 25,000; over 300,000 by 1880: a tenth of the Californian population—mostly from six districts of Canton (Guangdong) province—who wanted to make their fortune in the 1849-era California Gold Rush.
+However, the Chinese not only came for the gold rush in California, but also helped build the First Transcontinental Railroad, worked Southern plantations after the Civil War, and participated in establishing California agriculture and fisheries.
+Many were also fleeing the Taiping Rebellion and the Punti-Hakka Clan Wars that affected their region.

 From the outset, they were met with the distrust and overt racism of settled European populations, ranging from massacres to pressuring Chinese migrants into what became known as Chinatowns.
 In regard to their legal situation, the Chinese immigrants were far more imposed upon by the government than most other ethnic minorities in these regions.
 Laws were made to restrict them, including exorbitant special taxes (Foreign Miners' Tax Act of 1850), prohibiting them from marrying white European partners (so as to prevent men from marrying at all and increasing the population) and barring them from acquiring U.S. citizenship.